anup-moitra/md102-intune-virtual-company-lab/06-endpoint-security/windows-firewall-policy.md

 Enable Public Network Firewall: True
 ```

 The default inbound action was left as **Block**, while outbound traffic was left as **Allow**.

 This is a safe beginner baseline because it keeps normal outbound connectivity working while keeping unsolicited inbound traffic blocked.

 Shielded mode was left disabled because it can be too restrictive for a beginner lab and may impact connectivity.

+---

-### 5. Left Scope Tags as Default
+### Step 5 - Left scope tags as default

 The default scope tag was used.

 No custom scope tag was required for this lab.

+---

-### 6. Assigned the Policy
+### Step 6 - Assigned the policy

 The policy was assigned to: